Safe Video Production in the Age of COVID-19

 - Professionally-applied makeup may not be possible, but there are alternatives.

-Small video production companies working in the marketing and corporate communications fields will probably never get detailed guidance from the government or CDC on how to operate safely in the COVID-19 world.
+Small video production companies working in the marketing and corporate communications fields will probably never get detailed guidance from the government or CDC on how to do video production safely in the COVID-19 world.
 The State of California published some guidance for major industries, but our business is unlike that of offices, retail establishments, manufacturing, or for that matter any other service, including that of photographers.
 We must chart our own way, follow the rules that seem relevant to us, use common sense, and take cues from our closest cousins: journalists and television news people who never stopped work even in the depth of the pandemic.

 How to stay safe during pre-production is obvious: conduct all meetings remotely.
 If you absolutely have to go out and see a shoot location, practice all the obvious precautions.